 Thanks to Boston-based Architectural Photographer Peter Lewitt, you can see the manual for the Fidelity Calumet Digital Shutter Tester, which is no longer offered by Calumet Photo.
 The Shutter Tester allows you to test the shutters on a variety of cameras and lenses.
 Even though it is no longer sold, you can click here to read the manual.
 Perhaps you can purchase one on the used market.

+There is no advertising here: just a lot of free information.
 If you feel that this information has been helpful to you, please consider giving a small donation to support it.
 Any amount will be gratefully accepted !